Queensland Murray-Darling Freshwater Biogeographic Province

-Queensland Lake Eyre and Bulloo Freshwater Biogeographic Province – Water quality
+Queensland Murray-Darling Freshwater Biogeographic Province – Water quality

 Click on elements of the model or select from the tabs below

-Light penetration of the water column or photic zone depth is shallow, reflecting the high turbidity of the system.
-Light is one factor governing rates of in-stream primary production because the growth of most aquatic plants is limited by light availability.
-Photic depth has been determined for 15 waterholes in the Cooper Creek catchment, shown below, and these results show that incident light can be measured at slightly deeper depths in this system compared with the Murray-Darling FBP.
+Light penetration of the water column has been investigated at 15 sites on the Warrego River in the Murray-Darling FBP.
+Photic zone depth is shallow, reflecting the high turbidity of the system.
+Light is one factor governing rates of instream primary production because the growth of most aquatic plants is limited by light availability.

 Last updated: 22 March 2013